 If you are lucky to have this precious vegetable around, do yourself a favor and grab one.
 You will be rewarded as you enjoy it in this delicious and straightforward Romanesco Broccoli Recipe.

 We had this dish the first day we arrived in Rome.
 The Jewish Ghetto hosts a variety of Jewish-Roman restaurants with food to die for!
-Alessandro, our Roman friend, took us there so we could experience firsthand some of this community's signature dishes and the secrets to master their cooking.
+Alessandro, our Roman friend, took us there to experience firsthand some of this community's signature dishes and the secrets to master their cooking.

 Romano broccoli and fractals

-This beautiful vegetable has some characteristics that make it very interesting from a mathematical point of view: first of all, it has a shape with a fractal appearance, so it repeats itself on different scales.
+This beautiful vegetable has some characteristics that make it very interesting from a mathematical point of view.
+First of all, it has a shape with a fractal appearance, repeating itself on different scales.

 Its florets reproduce in miniature; the shape of the largest floret and the smaller flowers is precisely the same.
 I find it very interesting that the number of these elements is always a number that belongs to the Fibonacci sequence, a series in which each number is the sum of the previous two.